Nancy LT Hamilton

 Well, when we heat up a copper alloy like sterling silver, we are exposing it to high levels of oxygen.
 Copper reacts with atmospheric oxygen and forms copper oxide – a layer of brown-black stuff.
 This, unlike rust, protects the metal beneath it.

 Whether you’ve annealed or soldered your metal, you’ve probably noticed, that the surface of the sterling developed a matte, white finish.
 This “white stuff” (as I’ve heard it called) is simply fine silver – created when the copper is leached from the metal leaving only fine silver.
-Over successive heating/pickling events, the white layers of fine silver build up.
+Over successive heating/pickling events, the white layers of fine silver build-up.
 Eventually, these layers will be unable to oxidize, as the copper is no longer present.
-This is called “bringing up the silver”.
+This is often called “bringing up the silver” or more accurately called depletion gilding.
 Keep this information in mind while reading the following information.

 The Relationship Between Oxidation and Finishing